QUB Framework of Assessment

-Estimated assessment equivalence guidance is provided for different forms of assessment on page 30 of the assessment handdbook.
+Estimated assessment equivalence guidance is provided for different forms of assessment on page 30 of the assessment handbook.

-Variation will exist around these numbers for example where there is PSRB guidance or national standards that take precedence over the Study Regulations.
+Variation will exist around these numbers, where there is PSRB guidance or national standards that take precedence over the study regulations, for example.

 Students should be made aware of the nature of the task, presentation format, assessment criteria, marking schemes and the weighting of each assessment.

 Be clear about what learning outcomes are addressed in each assessment.
 If coursework combines to make up a learning outcome, make this clear to students.

 🔗 Dive into more detail on Assessment Design in the QUB Assessment Handbook

 State a maximum word count to indicate the level of work required and give 10% leeway (over or under).
 To penalise, give a 1% deduction per 1% over the limit, but do not decrease the marks below the pass mark of the module.

 The word count relates to the main body of the text i.e. not abstracts, contents, references etc.